jeffnyman/amazon_automate/README.md

 There is a lot of debate about whether test scripts should hold assertions/expectations or whether those should be delegated to action methods in the page classes.
 Here you'll see I have mostly adopted the latter but I also do the former when it makes sense.
 The reason I focused on the latter here is because I wanted to showcase the page object pattern with the other patterns.
 And, as we know, pattern choice can often help us decided other logistics.

+For example, consider how in the `amazon_script` I do have assertions checking aspects of the test execution.
+But in `amazon.rb` I have expectations in the page definitions themselves.

 ### Wait!
 Aren't page objects out of date?